MUSTE-Project/MULLE/BACKLOG.md

 BACKLOG
 =======

+Move more parameters into location or query params
+---

+Move demo-dir to "static"
+---

+And manage with cabal resource paths.

 General refactoring
 -------------------

 Remove `LTree`. `LTree` is currently not exported from `muste-lib`, it is however used internally.
 E.g. in `linearizeTree` which is used in the ajax-backend.